adnjoo/blackjack/README.md

 [link](https://adnjoo.github.io/blackjack)

 I wrote this game to work on my HTML/CSS/JS skills.
+I used Bootstrap for styling.